Scrum Values

 5. Courage

 Courage is essential for achieving anything.
-Courage is displayed when people push themselves beyond their comfort limits for achieving success.
-The Scrum guide says of courage, "The Scrum team members have the courage to do the right thing and work on tough problems."
-By doing the right things and keeping your focus on the goal rather than yourself, you can accomplish great things, solve the most difficult problems, and produce amazing results.
+Courage is displayed when people push themselves beyond their comfort limits to achieve success.
+The Scrum guide says of courage, "The Scrum team members dare to do the right thing and work on tough problems."
+By doing the right things and focusing on the goal rather than yourself, you can accomplish great things, solve the most difficult problems, and produce amazing results.
 Also, the other values of Scrum like being open committed, and respecting others need courage.
 The Scrum teams must have the courage to be open about the progress they have made and the roadblocks they are facing.
 Asking for help also needs courage.
 So, they should not be afraid of seeking help whenever required.
 They should not be afraid of trying out new methods and should be ready to face the unknown.
 They should be willing to ask difficult questions if they are unable to understand something or encounter a problem.

 Join the Discussion